Nice to meet you.

 What G2 users like about Jotform Sign:

 “I like that it gives me the ability to run my business securely and easily with the process and features that it offers.
 It also has many tutorials and guides to help access features that I am not familiar with.
-Using this service allowed me the ease of integrating some of my other softwares that I use for my business as well.
+Using this service allowed me the ease of integrating some of my other software that I use for my business as well.

 - Jotform Sign Review, Colleen R.